”We are really excited to join forces with BE Power at the forefront of the next wave of Australian pumped hydro storage.

 - BE Power is the principal project originator and developer who have partnered with GE Renewable Energy to develop, construct, and operate the project.
 BE Power develops, finances and operates renewable energy power plants and also undertakes electricity trading and retailing activities.

-- GE Renewable Energy is the co-development partner who will develop, construct, and operate the project.
-GE Renewable Energy is a $15 billion business with one of the broadest portfolios in the renewable energy industry including onshore and offshore wind, blades, hydro, storage, utility-scale solar, grid solutions, hybrid renewables, and digital services offerings.
+- GE Vernova is the co-development partner who will develop, construct, and operate the project.
+GE Vernova is a $15 billion business with one of the broadest portfolios in the renewable energy industry including onshore and offshore wind, blades, hydro, storage, utility-scale solar, grid solutions, hybrid renewables, and digital services offerings.

 - Tractebel/Lomabardi are the reference design and EPC documentation contractors.
 Lombardi and Tractebel are engaged internationally with major pumped hydro schemes and within Australia on the Snowy 2.0 Project.